Polymer/polymer-starter-kit/docs/add-eslint-support.md

 ## Create a lint gulp task

-- Install the gulp-eslint and eslint-plugin-html: `npm install --save-dev gulp-eslint eslint-plugin-html`
+- Install the `gulp-eslint` and `eslint-plugin-html`: `npm install --save-dev gulp-eslint eslint-plugin-html`
 - Add the following gulp task in the `gulpfile.js` file:

 ```patch